What is a Patient Information Leaflet and why is it useful?

 Details regarding a new driving offence concerning driving after drugs have been taken in the UK may be found here: https://www.gov.uk/drug-driving-law

 Talk to your doctor or pharmacist if you are not sure whether it is safe for you to drive while taking this medicine.

 Always use this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

-Three different strengths of BuTrans patches are available.
+Different strengths of BuTrans patches are available.
 Your doctor will decide which strength of BuTrans patch will suit you best.